samanvitha-k/Forest-Fire-Recognition-And-Monitoring-System/README.md

 # Forest Fire Recognition and Monitoring System 🔥🌲

-A real-time CNN-based system for detecting and monitoring forest fires and smoke using image classification and video frame analysis.
+A real-time CNN-based system for detecting and monitoring forest fires and smoke using image classification and  live video frame analysis using a webcam.

 ## Table of Contents